davegoldsmith/mars-rover-challenge/README.md

 - Each Rover will fulfil its whole set of instructions before any subsequent Rovers start their instructions.
 - A Rover cannot move to a point that is occupied by another rover and if a move would result in this then an error is thrown.
 - A Rover cannot move outside the boundaries of the plateau.
+- A Rover's start coordinates must be in the boundaries of the plateau.

 ### The Design